 - what you will do if your relationship ends (for example, how to divide property and how much support one of you will pay to the other).
 This is important because family law about property does not apply to common-law couples.
 When a common-law couple separates, the home that they lived in belongs to the person whose name is on the title.

-A cohabitation agreement cannot say anything about custody and access for your children.
-Custody, access and child support can only be decided after you and your partner separate.
+A cohabitation agreement cannot say anything about decision-making responsibility and parenting time for your children (decision-making responsibility and parenting time used to be called custody and access before March 1, 2021 when the Divorce Act amendments came into effect).
+Decision-making responsibility, parenting time and child support can only be decided after you and your partner separate.

 If you and your partner get married after you have been living together, your cohabitation agreement becomes your marriage contract.